CANewbould/OOP-and-Euphoria/README.md

 Within these library modules further sub-classes are defined.
 For example, *atom.e* contains the definition of the **Integer** class; whilst *sequence.e* contains the definitions of both **String** and **Vector**.

 Also as a parallel to the parent language, Euphoria, a library *object.e* is defined, which acts, as in other OOP contexts, as a core module.
-Its main purpose, in fact, is to hold the definition of a type missing from Core Euphoria but which is crucial to effective operation of both Euphoria and OOEU: the **boolean** type.
-The few other entries are methods which provide a rudimentary framework, but are typically overridden in the more specialised modules.
+It has few definitions and these are typically overridden in the more specialised modules.

+Underpinning *object.e* is a module *core.e* which provides some basic utilities and type definitions.
+These are essentially Euphoria rather than OOEU, but have been constructed using OOEU's facility to show the type of each return value.

 ### Documentation